mark-siazon/FM-QR-Code-Component/README.md

 # Frontend Mentor - QR-Code-Component Solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H). <br>
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents